 2.1.
-Chief Risk and Compliance Officer
+Compliance Officer

 2.1.1.
-To assist the Board in managing the Corporation's Risk Management System and ensuring adherence to corporate governance principles and best practices, the Board shall appoint a Chief Risk and Compliance Officer ("CRCO") who shall have the rank of at least Senior Vice-President or an equivalent position with adequate stature and authority in the Corporation.
-The CRCO, who shall not be a member of the Board, is the ultimate champion of Enterprise Risk Management (ERM), shall be in charge of the compliance function, and shall annually attend a training on corporate governance.
-The CRCO shall report directly to the Chairman of the Board and the Audit Committee.
+To ensure adherence to corporate governance principles and best practices, the Board shall appoint a Compliance Officer, who shall have the rank of at least Senior Vice-President, highest ranking officer or head of a department, or an equivalent position with adequate stature and authority in the Corporation.
+The Compliance Officer, who shall not be a member of the Board, shall be in charge of the compliance function, and shall annually attend a training on corporate governance.
+The Compliance Officer shall report directly to the Board.